pivotal/docs-tap/scst-scan/observing.md

   This means that the Syft Schema Version from the provided SBOM doesn't match the version supported by the installed grype-scanner.
 There are two different methods to resolve this incompatibility issue:

   - (Preferred method) Install a version of [Tanzu Build Service](../tanzu-build-service/tbs-about.md) that provides an SBOM with a compatible Syft Schema Version.
-  - Deactivate the `failOnSchemaErrors` in `grype-values.yaml` (see [installation steps](install-scst-scan.md)).
+  - Deactivate the `failOnSchemaErrors` in `grype-values.yaml`.
+See [Install Supply Chain Security Tools - Scan](install-scst-scan.md).
 Although this change bypasses the check on Syft Schema Version, it does not resolve the incompatibility issue and produces a partial scanning result.

     ```yaml
     syft: